Understanding Classes and Objects in TypeScript

 Access specifiers determine how class members are visible to other parts of your code.
 TypeScript supports three access modifiers:

-protected: Accessible within the class and its subclasses – like Office WiFi (only for employees) -
+public: Accessible from anywhere – like Airport WiFiprotected: Accessible within the class and its subclasses – like Office WiFi (only for employees)private: Accessible only within the class – like Personal Mobile Hotspot

 Access Specifiers